Hundreds alleged assault by youth detention workers. Years later, most suspects face no charges - Sentinel Colorado

 The allegations out of the Sununu Center are horrifying: Former residents say they were gang raped, beaten while being raped and forced to sexually abuse each other.
 Staff members are accused of choking children, beating them unconscious, burning them with cigarettes and breaking their bones.

 The scandal came to light after two former workers were arrested in 2019 and charged with abusing a former resident who had gone to police two years earlier.
 The first lawsuit was filed the following year, and by the time nine more workers were charged in 2021, more than 300 alleged victims had come forward.
-Both the first criminal trial and the first civil trial are scheduled for April.
+The first criminal trial is scheduled for April, while the first trial on the civil side is set for September.

 Attorney General John Formella’s office declined to discuss The AP’s findings, the investigation or whether more charges are coming.
 Instead, a spokesperson offered a general statement confirming that the investigation remains active and pointing to the challenges of prosecuting sexual assault cases dating back decades.